Who we are

 Who we share your data with

-Organisations that we share data with include:
+Organisations and service providers that we use and may share data with include:

 Legal/compliance bodies where required – insurers, auditors, pension provider, HMRC, Fundraising Regulator, ICO;